- United Arab Emirates closes offices of two NGOs

 "After the experiences in Egypt, we not only regret this decision.
 We would see it as an alarming signal if nongovernmental organizations and political foundations are not welcome in the Arab world," said Hans-Gert Poettering, head of the Konrad-Adenauer-Stiftung Foundation.

-Human rights groups of late have stepped up their criticism of the UAE.
+Human rights groups of late have also stepped up their criticism of the UAE.

 According to Samer Muscati, Middle East researcher for Human Rights Watch, at least three online activists have been detained in recent weeks.